graded-cs-resources/IB-Computer-Science-Notes/paper1/np4.3_collections.md

    This is the standard IB Collections Loop!
    </details>

 4. Write an algorithm that assumes you already have two collections, START and END.
 If START is empty, output the sentence "Nothing to copy".
-If END is *not* empty, output the sentence "Destination not empty" Otherwise, it all of the elements from the collection START into the collection END, then output "Collection copied"
+If END is *not* empty, output the sentence "Destination not empty" Otherwise, copy all of the elements from the collection START into the collection END, then output "Collection copied"

    <details markdown="1"><summary>Click to expand answer</summary>
    ```python